dougalg/Key-BNC/README.md

 1. If it is followed by a space, the punctuation is separated from the word.
 2. Double-quotation marks, parentheses, and braces are ignored
-3. If it is a right single quote or apostrophe, it is separated from the preceding word

 EG: